Proper equivariant stable homotopy theory: Change of groups

 An interesting special case of this {Pr{\"u}fer group} is the Pr{\"u}fer group $C_{p^\infty}$ for a prime number $p$, i.e., the group of $p$-power torsion elements in $U(1)$, with the discrete topology.
 Since $C_{p^\infty}$ is the union of its subgroups $C_{p^n}$ for $n\geq 0$, the underlying $\infty$-category of orthogonal $C_{p^\infty}$-spectra is an inverse limit of the $\infty$-categories of genuine $C_{p^n}$-spectra.
 Hence the $\infty$-category of genuine proper orthogonal $C_{p^\infty}$-spectra is equivalent to the $\infty$-category of genuine $C_{p^\infty}$-spectra in the sense of Nikolaus and Scholze \cite[Def.\,II.2.15]{nikolaus-scholze:TC}, on which their notion of {\em genuine $p$-cyclotomic spectra} is based, compare \cite[Def.\,II.3.1]{nikolaus-scholze:TC}. \end{rk}

 Now we compare the equivariant stable homotopy categories for varying Lie groups.
 We let $ \alpha \colon K \to G$ be a continuous homomorphism between Lie groups.
-By Theorem \ref{thm:adjunctions spectra pointset} (i), the restriction functor $\alpha^*:\Sp_K\to\Sp_G$ preserves $\pi_*$-isomorphisms if $\alpha$ happens to be quasi-injective, but not when the kernel of $\alpha$ has a non-trivial compact subgroup.
-In that case there cannot be an induced functor $\Ho(\alpha^*):\Ho(\Sp_G)\to\Ho(\Sp_K)$ such that $\Ho(\alpha^*)\circ\gamma_G$ is equal to $\gamma_K\circ\alpha^*$.
+By Theorem \ref{thm:adjunctions spectra pointset} (i), the restriction functor $\alpha^*:\Sp_G\to\Sp_K$ preserves $\pi_*$-isomorphisms if $\alpha$ happens to be quasi-injective, but not when the kernel of $\alpha$ has a non-trivial compact subgroup.
+In that case there cannot be an induced functor $\Ho(\alpha^*):\Ho(\Sp_G)\to\Ho(\Sp_K)$ such that $\Ho(\alpha^*)\circ\gamma_G$ is equal to $\gamma_K\circ\alpha^*$, where $\gamma_G$ and $\gamma_K$ are the localization functors of \eqref{eq:gamma_G}.
 However, the next best thing is true: restriction along $\alpha$ has a total left derived functor, see Theorem \ref{thm:homomorphism adjunctions spectra} below.
 For the convenience of the reader we briefly review this concept.
+The arguments we use in the rest of this section have a substantial overlap with Chapter VII on `Deformable functors and their approximations' of the book \cite{dwyer-hirschhorn-kan-smith} by Dwyer, Hirschhorn, Kan and Smith; for the convenience of the reader, we give a largely self-contained exposition of the relevant parts, adapted to our context.

 We let $(\cC,w)$ be a relative category, i.e., a category $\cC$ equipped with a distinguished class $w$ of morphisms that we call {\em weak equivalences}.
 An important special case of relative categories are the ones underlying model categories.
 A functor between relative categories is {\em homotopical} if it takes weak equivalences to weak equivalences.